13 Jul Reverse Osmosis & Sustainability

 Permeate water has low levels of total dissolved solids (TDS).
 TDS is a measure of dissolved salts and minerals in the water.
 TDS levels in municipal water supply typically range from 100 to 500 ppm, and groundwater can have even higher TDS levels.
 RO systems can reduce TDS levels to below 50 ppm.
 However, low TDS levels are not always desirable.
 For instance, TDS level around 150 ppm is considered adequate for proper flavour extraction and appreciable taste.

 Another aspect of RO treatment is water and energy use.
-RO systems require more energy and water than conventional sediment filtration.
+Reverse Osmosis systems require more energy and water than conventional sediment filtration.
 Foodservice operators and hospitality vendors are experiencing increased operating costs.
 Therefore, optimizing water and energy consumption becomes increasingly important.

 The question that arises is how is it possible to provide the right level of water treatment without wasting water and energy?
 The answer to this question is twofold: 1- Know your equipment, and 2- Know the desired level of treatment.